Is Grinding a Tree Stump Better Than Removing It?

 To Grind or Remove a Stump?

-There are benefits and drawbacks to both grinding and removing a stump.
-Which path is optimal for you depends heavily on your goals for the landscape in the long run.
+Both grinding and removing a stump have benefits and drawbacks.
+Which path is optimal for you depends heavily on your long-term landscape goals.

 One of these processes, removing the stump, is more disruptive than the other.
 The process includes lifting the heavy stump and digging out the extensive roots.
 You may probably guess that it takes a great deal of effort, and robust equipment to complete.
 So what’s the good news?
 When you have removed a stump from your yard, you may start fresh with your landscaping plans.
 The downside is that a gaping hole is left behind when the stump is removed, which can be unsightly until it is filled up.